aasensio/hazel2/docs/io_files/input.rst

 boundary conditions for each pixel.
 The LOS is of size ``(n_pixel,3)`` and contains the :math:`\theta_\mathrm{LOS}`, :math:`\phi_\mathrm{LOS}` and :math:`\gamma_\mathrm{LOS}` angles for each pixel.
-In the following we show how to create a sample file for HDF5, which should be equally simple for ``zarr``:
+In the following we show how to create a sample file for HDF5 (with some mock Stokes parameters full of zeros), which should be equally simple for ``zarr``:

 ::

     n_pixel = 100
     n_lambda = 150

+    # Generate mock Stokes parameters full of zeros in this case (so completely useless)
     stokes_3d = np.zeros((n_pixel,n_lambda,4), dtype=np.float64)
     sigma_3d = np.zeros((n_pixel,n_lambda,4), dtype=np.float64))
     los_3d = np.zeros((n_pixel,3), dtype=np.float64)